Stevenfavour/Linuxfundametal0/README13.md

 Key components of an AWS VPC are Subnets, Route Table, Internet Gateway, NAT Gateway (Network Address Translator), IP address, CIDR etc..

 What is Gateway
 A gateway is a network device or software that acts as a bridge between two different networks.
 It's essentially an entry and exit point for data, managing the flow of traffic and translating protocols to allow communication between disparate systems.
-For example - Imagine you live in a city with different neighborhoods, each with its own set of houses.
+For example, imagine you live in a city with different neighborhoods, each with its own set of houses.
 You're in one neighborhood, let's call it Neighborhood A, and you want to visit a friend who lives in a different neighborhood, Neighborhood B. To get from your neighborhood to your friend's neighborhood, you need to go through a gateway—a special gate that connects the two neighborhoods.
 This gateway acts as a bridge between the two areas, allowing people and things to pass back and forth.

 So, when you leave your house in Neighborhood A, you walk to the gateway, pass through it, and then find your friend's house in Neighborhood B. The gateway helps you navigate from one neighborhood to another, just like how a network gateway helps data travel between different networks